-Clients rely on Susan’s guidance to counsel and defend them in regulatory matters concerning accounting and disclosure issues, insider trading, Foreign Corrupt Practices Act (FCPA) (including due diligence and compliance), internal controls, cybersecurity concerns, whistleblower-related issues, and Securities and Exchange Commission (SEC) or Financial Industry Regulatory Authority (FINRA) rules related to broker-dealers and investment advisors.
-She has represented clients in international investigations, including in the United Kingdom, France, China, Japan, Korea, and India.
+Clients rely on Susan Resley’s guidance to counsel and defend them in regulatory matters concerning accounting and disclosure issues (including relating to environmental, social, and governance (ESG)), insider trading, the Foreign Corrupt Practices Act (FCPA) (including due diligence and compliance), internal controls, cybersecurity concerns, whistleblower-related issues, and US Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) rules related to broker-dealers and investment advisors.
+She has represented clients in international regulatory and internal investigations, including in the United Kingdom, France, China, Japan, Korea, and India.

-Susan has been recognized as one of the Top Women Lawyers in California in 2019 by the Daily Journal and recommended by The Legal 500 US in White Collar Criminal Defense, Corporate Investigations, and Securities Litigation.
+Susan was recognized as one of the Top Women Lawyers in California in 2019 by the Daily Journal and named to the Enforcement 40, a list of the top enforcement lawyers in the United States, by Securities Docket.
+She is recommended by Chambers USA for Securities Litigation and The Legal 500 US for White Collar Criminal Defense, Corporate Investigations, and Securities Litigation.

-Before joining Morgan Lewis, Susan was a securities litigation partner with an international law firm.
-Prior to that, she held a partnership role at the global firm.
-She brings government experience to her clients, as she worked for the SEC before starting in private practice.
-At that agency’s Division of Enforcement in its Los Angeles Regional office, Susan oversaw and took part in investigations into insider trading, broker-dealer practices, municipal bond offerings, accounting practices, and market manipulation.
+Before joining Morgan Lewis, Susan was a securities litigation partner at an international law firm.
+Prior to that, she held a partnership role at a global law firm.
+She also brings her government experience to her clients, as she worked for the SEC before starting in private practice.
+At the SEC Division of Enforcement in the Los Angeles Regional Office, Susan oversaw and took part in investigations into insider trading, broker-dealer practices, municipal bond offerings, accounting practices, and market manipulation.

 She lectures frequently on such legal topics as conducting internal investigations, SEC enforcement trends, accounting and controls matters, and the FCPA.
-She also comments on media outlets including National Public Radio (NPR) and Fox News, and several news and legal publications often quote her.
+She also comments on media outlets including National Public Radio (NPR) and Fox News, and is often quoted by several news and legal publications.

 Susan holds multiple leadership positions at Morgan Lewis.
-She is the leader of Morgan Lewis’s San Francisco Litigation Practice Group and is the firm’s Securities Trade Clearance partner.
+She is the leader of the San Francisco litigation practice and is the firm’s securities trade clearance partner.
 She also serves on the firm’s Audit, Sarbanes-Oxley, and Investment Committees.